asamuzaK/withExEditorHost/README.md

 If you have a Github account, you can also clone and save the repository.

-Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it. withExEditorHost requires Node.js v7.9.0 or later.
+Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it.
-Required Node.js version may change.
+Also check the required Node.js version in the host's release note.

 ***